fietser28/EL-Load/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

+# This is WORK IN PROGRESS.
+The designs here are not finished or fully tested yet.

 # Overview

 The DCL8010 electronic load module features a DC Electronic Load with several modes and protections.
 This project is the for the development boards for this project.
+There is a seperate git project for the firmware.

 ## Specifications